 In this paper, we introduce dynamic verification, a novel microarchitectural technique that can significantly reduce the burden of correctness in microprocessor designs.
 The approach works by augmenting the commit phase of the processor pipeline with a functional checker unit.
-The functional checker verifies the correctness of the core processor's computation, permitting only correct results to commit.
-In the event of an incorrect result, the checker fixes the error and flushes any incorrect results from the core using the existing speculation recovery mechanism.
-Overall design costs can be dramatically reduced because designers need only verify the correctness of the checker unit.
-The core processor need not be fully correct, only sufficiently correct that its errors do not adversely affect performance.
+The functional checker verifies the correctness of the core processor's computation, only permitting correct results to commit.
+Overall design cost can be dramatically reduced because designers need only verify the correctness of the checker unit.

 We detail the DIVA checker architecture, a design optimized for simplicity and low cost.
 Using detailed timing simulation, we show that even resource-frugal DIVA checkers have little impact on core processor performance.
 To make the case for reduced verification costs, we argue that the DIVA checker should lend itself to functional and electrical verification better than a complex core processor.
-Finally, future applications of dynamic verification are suggested.
+Finally, future applications that leverage dynamic verification to increase processor performance and availability are suggested.

-1. Introduction
+1 Introduction

 Reliable operation is perhaps the single most important attribute of any computer system, followed closely by performance and cost.
 Users need to be able to trust that when the processor is put to a task the results it renders are correct.
 If this is not the case, there can be serious repercussions, ranging from disgruntled users to financial damage to loss of life.
 There have been a number of high-profile examples of faulty processor designs.
-Perhaps the most publicized case was the Intel Pentium FDIV bug in which an infrequently occurring error caused erroneous results in some floating point divides [1].
-More recently, the MIPS R10000 microprocessor was recalled early in its introduction due to implementation problems [2].
+Perhaps the most publicized case was the Intel Pentium FDIV bug in which an infrequently occurring error caused erroneous results in some floating point divides [16].
+More recently, the MIPS R10000 microprocessor was recalled early in its introduction due to implementation problems [18].
 These faulty parts resulted in bad press, lawsuits, and reduced customer confidence.
-In most cases, the manufacturers replaced the faulty parts with fixed ones, but only at great expense.
-For example, Intel made available replacement Pentium processors to any customer that had a faulty part and requested a replacement, at an estimated cost of \$475 million [3].
+In most cases, the manufacturers replaced the faulty parts with fixed ones, but only at great cost.
+For example, Intel made available replacement Pentium processors to any customer that had a faulty part and requested a replacement, at an estimated cost of \$475 million [32].